jvmahon/Homebridge-HomeSeer4/README.md

 ## B.1 **New in 2.3.1 ** - Window Coverings

 Control for simple window coverings has returned.
-To add a Window Covering, put a GarageDoorOpener entry in the accessories section of your config.json file along the lines of:
+To add a Window Covering, put a WindowCovering entry in the accessories section of your config.json file along the lines of:

 			{"type":"WindowCovering", 		"ref" 715, 	"binarySwitch":true, 	"obstructionRef":716	}